mehulagg/gitlab/.gitlab/issue_templates/Design Suggestion.md

 <-- This could be a personal experience, a list of open issues, links to social media posts, or feedback from research-->

 ### What are the potential solutions?
-<-- Any ideas you have to make the experience better -->
+<-- Any ideas you have to make the experience better?
+Include screenshots and examples if possible. -->

 /label ~UX